 Now that there are more trained staff in this area from MPA Watch, in addition to docents, Park Aides and other Parks employees, there will be more opportunities to spread awareness and kindly educate visitors.
 Weston Beach is an ideal place to have conversations about tidepool etiquette and the marine reserve.
 Currently, there is no MPA signage at Gibson Beach; clear MPA signage may be needed to inform visitors.
-Hopefully, with more MPA Watch Surveys being completed, data collected will encourage action around this.
-The Point Lobos Docents Association is interested in continuing to host bi-annual MPA Watch trainings for interested docents and one is planned for the fall season of 2022.
+Hopefully, with more MPA Watch surveys being completed, data collected will encourage action around this.
+The Point Lobos Docents Association is interested in continuing to host bi-annual MPA Watch trainings for interested docents and one is planned for 2023.